 Former Sen. Judd Gregg, R-N.H., represents a group that hold bonds that are backed by a portion of the territory's sales tax, and he has been asking lawmakers to support the House bill.
 Those bondholders stand to benefit if the territory's economy — and sales — thrive because of restructuring.
 Gregg says the bill "treats creditors fairly and does not use taxpayer dollars."

 Former Rep. Connie Mack, R-Fla., represents a group of general obligation bondholders opposed to the bill.
 In an email to former colleagues obtained by The Associated Press, Mack wrote: "The legislation is pure and simple a BAILOUT on the backs of taxpayers, retirees and savers ...
 Some in leadership have decided to try and pull the wool over the House GOP Conference's eyes."

-"The goal is to make sure that everyone is paid, and not just a few people are paid," he said.
+Bishop, the Utah lawmaker supporting the measure to help Puerto Rico, says "the goal is to make sure that everyone is paid, and not just a few people are paid."

 ADS CREATE ANGST

 Some of the ads run by the Center for Individual Freedom have specifically targeted Bishop and Wisconsin Rep. Sean Duffy, the bill's sponsor.
 New ads that started Friday feature a Puerto Rican bondholder named Theresa who says she will lose her life savings if the House bill becomes law.

 The group is organized as a politically active nonprofit that doesn't have to disclose its donors.